What Should I Do if My Friend Has an Asthma Flare-Up?

 - Have your friend sit upright.
 Lying down might make breathing more difficult.

-- If your friend can talk, ask what his or her asthma action plan says to do during a flare-up.
+- If your friend can talk, ask what their asthma action plan says to do during a flare-up.
 If your friend is able to tell you, follow the plan.

-- If your friend can't speak or doesn't remember what to do, ask if he or she has an inhaler to use during flare-ups.
+- If your friend can't speak or doesn't remember what to do, ask if they have an inhaler to use during flare-ups.
 If so, get the inhaler and help your friend to use it.

 - Call 911 if: